Edited by: Claudia Kwok

 It is important to note Lilenfield does not simply critique the theory of microagressions, he also provides suggestions.
 He underscores using more established and recognized areas of psychological investigation and offers a multitude of recommendations to improve the research behind the theory.

 Lilienfield proposes to replace microagression with ‘perceived racial slight’ until more evidence can deem otherwise.
 In an age where many claim everything is offensive to someone, Lilenfield’s literature review of this topic is a vital reminder to be aware of how you perceive things and to think critically about whether something actually is malicious or not.
-Though the theory initiated many discussions about language awareness, hopefully these new findings will create further conversation around language and how it is interpreted.
+Though the theory initiated many discussions about language awareness, hopefully, these new findings will create further conversation about language and how it is interpreted.

-Nonetheless, until the theory and research behind microagressions receives much needed improvement, the term should be retired.
+Nonetheless, until the theory and research behind microagressions receives much-needed improvement, the term should be retired.